lisp-mirror/nodgui/README.txt

            trivial errors in the event definition syntax at compile time.
            ┌────
-           │ (cl-syntax:use-syntax 'nodgui-event-syntax) ; do not forget that!
+           │ (named-readtables:in-readtable nodgui.syntax:nodgui-syntax) ; do not forget that!
            │
            │ [...]
            │